myofficework000/PlaywithRxKotlin/README.md

 3. [share/publish/refcount](http://nerds.weddingpartyapp.com/tech/2015/01/21/rxjava-share-publish-refcount-and-all-that-jazz/)

 ### Form validation - using [`.combineLatest`](http://reactivex.io/documentation/operators/combinelatest.html)

-Thanks to Dan Lew for giving me this idea in the [fragmented podcast - episode #5](http://fragmentedpodcast.com/episodes/4/) (around the 4:30 mark).

 `.combineLatest` allows you to monitor the state of multiple observables at once compactly at a single location.
 The example demonstrated shows how you can use `.combineLatest` to validate a basic form.
 There are 3 primary inputs for this form to be considered "valid" (an email, a password and a number).
 The form will turn valid (the text below turns blue :P) once all the inputs are valid.
 If they are not, an error is shown against the invalid inputs.